 It can be more difficult for self-employed individuals to obtain a mortgage as it is dependent on your specific circumstances.
 However, this shouldn’t deter you.
-We’ll put you in touch with one of our self-employed specialists who will help you understand how to prove you have a reliable income and meet the requirements to land a mortgage.
+We’ll put you in touch with one of our self-employed specialists from James Alexander FS who will help you understand how to prove you have a reliable income and meet the requirements to land a mortgage.

 6. What documents do I need for a mortgage?

 Most mortgages require a proof of ID, proof of income, a deposit, and legal address however you may need more proof depending on the type of mortgage you apply for and the mortgage lender’s policies.
-As always, our experts will help you find a mortgage lender and inform you of what paperwork and information you need to prepare.
+As always, our experts from our parent company James Alexander FS will help you find a mortgage lender and inform you of what paperwork and information you need to prepare.

 7. How long can the mortgage process take?